MaCoZu/MaCoZu.github.io/dev/README.md

 }
 ```

-delete everthing in the main.css and replace with the following
+# delete everything in the main.css and replace with the following

 ```
 @tailwind base;